edden-gerber/edden-gerber.github.io/_drafts/2019-10-30-shapley-values.md

     return knn.predict_proba(X)[:,1] # this returns the output probability for y=True
 ```

 And now run the function itself (_reshape_shapley_output_ just re-arranges the original output, since _compute_shapley_values_ returns a dictionary that does not assume a particular payoff format.
-The _zero_payoff_ argument is explained in the last section of this post that describes the function code):
+An explanation of the function inputs and output is provided on the [github ReadMe doc](https://github.com/edden-gerber/radical-shapley-values).
 ```python
 import numpy as np
 from radical_shapley_values import compute_shapley_values